t4qjXH8N/ioBroker.wiffi-wz/README.md

 [![Build Status](https://travis-ci.org/t4qjXH8N/ioBroker.wiffi-wz.svg?branch=master)](https://travis-ci.org/t4qjXH8N/ioBroker.wiffi-wz)
 [![Build status](https://ci.appveyor.com/api/projects/status/58b8ygy9slf4oygx/branch/master?svg=true)](https://ci.appveyor.com/project/t4qjXH8N/iobroker-wiffi-wz/branch/master)

-This is an [ioBroker](https://github.com/ioBroker/ioBroker) Adapter to retrieve sensor data from the [Wiffi-wz](http://www.stall.biz/project/der-wiffi-wz-2-0-der-wohnzimmersensor), the [Weatherman](https://www.stall.biz/project/weatherman-die-perfekte-wetterstation-fuer-die-hausautomation) and the [Rainyman](https://www.stall.biz/project/rainyman-der-perfekte-sensor-fuer-regen-sonne-klima-bodenfeuchte-und-mehr).
-Multiple Wiffi-wz are supported.
-Due to the very low latency (typically < 3s) it is possible to use the IR motion sensors to trigger an action like switching the lights on or off.
+This is an [ioBroker](https://github.com/ioBroker/ioBroker) Adapter to retrieve sensor data from Wiffi devices see [Stall.biz](http://www.stall.biz) for more info.

+Typical examples for devices from Stall.biz are the [Wiffi-wz](http://www.stall.biz/project/der-wiffi-wz-2-0-der-wohnzimmersensor), the [Weatherman](https://www.stall.biz/project/weatherman-die-perfekte-wetterstation-fuer-die-hausautomation) and the [Rainyman](https://www.stall.biz/project/rainyman-der-perfekte-sensor-fuer-regen-sonne-klima-bodenfeuchte-und-mehr).
+Multiple Wiffis are supported at the same time.

+Due to the very low latency of the adapter (typically < 3s) it is possible to use the IR motion sensors to trigger an action like switching the lights on or off.

+In the following some devices from Stall.biz are described in more detail:
 The Wiffi-wz is a device that combines eight sensors in a single unit.
 Currently the following sensors are available:

 - two orthogonally aligned IR motion sensors